rezaamini-ir/easypanel/docs/configuration.md

 Admin Provider class also uses a Facade, and You can swap the class.

-If you need to customize the way of creating an administrator, delete an administrator or administrator lists, You have to create a custom class and change the value of `admin_provider_class` to new class.
+If you need to customize the way of creating an administrator, delete an administrator or administrator list, You have to create a custom class and change the value of `admin_provider_class` to the new class.

 This class must have 4 methods called: